 Ben joined Watsi on December 23rd, 2013.
-Six years ago, Ben became the 163rd member to automatically support a new Watsi patient every month.
-Since then, 6,295 more people have become monthly donors!
-Ben's most recent donation traveled 8,500 miles to support Glorianne, a brilliant young student from Kenya, to fund clubfoot surgery.
+Seven years ago, Ben joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ben's most recent donation traveled 8,800 miles to support Khom, a 52-year-old farmer and mother from Cambodia, to fund fracture repair surgery.